Brennall/HFH-SRD/Chapter07.md

 A spellcaster can conduct no more than one blood sacrifice per class level per day.
 Conducting a blood sacrifice must be performed in a chaotic temple, graveyard, or other sinkhole of evil (see Chapter 10, Secrets, for additional rules on sinkholes of evil).
 Each blood sacrifice takes one turn and requires a magical research throw.
 If the magical research throw succeeds, the chaotic divine spellcaster earns divine power equal to the XP value of the creature sacrificed.
 Sacrificing unwilling chaotic creatures provides no divine power, as the dark gods see little merit in the slaughter of their own worshippers.
 The sacrifice of a willing chaotic creature does earn divine power, however.

 EXAMPLE: Mentu the Death Priest, a 12th level chaotic cleric, is sacrificing a beautiful white unicorn to his patron deity, the Doombringer.
-If Mentu succeeds on his magical research throw of 5+, he will earn divine power equal to the unicorn’s XP value (135xp).
-Unfortunately, he rolls a 2 and the unicorn’s spirit escapes to a holier place.
+If Mentu succeeds on his magical research throw of 5+, he will earn divine power equal to the unicorn's XP value (135xp).
+Unfortunately, he rolls a 2 and the unicorn's spirit escapes to a holier place.
 In a rage, Mentu sacrifices the 8 orcs who had captured the unicorn.
 As these are unwilling chaotic sacrifices, he gains no value from doing so (apart from sating his blood lust!).

 ### Strongholds and Domains

 At particular milestones in their career, adventurers can begin to attract followers by establishing a stronghold.
-The type of stronghold, the level required, and the number and type of followers attracted is defined by the character’s class.
+The type of stronghold, the level required, and the number and type of followers attracted is defined by the character's class.
 The Strongholds by Class table summarizes the different possibilities.

 ### Strongholds by Class